Long-time behavior of 3 dimensional Ricci flow -- C: 3-manifold topology and combinatorics of simplicial complexes in 3-manifolds: Construction and analysis of simplicial complexes in

 \begin{Definition}[walls] The components $W$ of $\partial \td{M}$ and of the preimages $\pi^{-1} (T_i)$, $i = 1, \ldots, m$ are called \emph{walls} and the set of walls is denoted by $\mathcal{W}$.
 We say that two distinct chambers $K_1, K_2 \in \mathcal{K}$ are \emph{adjacent} if they share a common wall. \end{Definition}

 By van Kampen's Theorem every chamber $K \in \mathcal{K}$ can be viewed as the universal cover of $M_{j_K}$ for a unique $j_K \in \{1, \ldots, k\}$.
 So $K \approx \td\Sigma_{j_K} \times \IR$.
 The boundary of $K$ is a disjoint union of walls that cover exactly the tori $T_i$ and the boundary tori of $M$ that are adjacent to $M_{j_K}$, and these tori stand in one-to-one correspondence with the boundary circles of $\Sigma_{j_K}$.
 Moreover, every wall is diffeomorphic to $\IR^2$.
 For later purposes, we will replace the $j$-index by $K$ and write for example $M_K = M_{j_K}$ and $\Sigma_K = \Sigma_{j_K}$.
-Note that $K$ does not intersect any wall in its interior.
+Note that the interior of every chamber is disjoint from the union of all walls.
 So the complement of the union of all walls in $\td{M}$ is equal to the union of the interiors of all chambers.

 \begin{Lemma} Every wall $W \in \mathcal{W}$, $W \not\subset \partial \td{M}$ separates $\td{M}$ into two components.
 So every two distinct chambers $K_1, K_2 \in \mathcal{K}$ can only intersect in at most one wall $W = K_1 \cap K_2$ and the adjacency graph of $\mathcal{K}$ is a tree. \end{Lemma}